kidanger/Drystal/doc/api.rst

 .. lua:function:: postfx(name: str, uniforms...: floats)

-      Apply a post processing effect on the current *draw on* surface.
-The uniform list should have the same order than in the declaration of the effect.
+      Applies a post processing effect on the current *draw on* surface.
+The uniform list must have the same order than in the declaration of the effect.

    .. code::